Murray Roston: Biography

-Murray (Meir) Roston was born in London.
-In 1928, Roston married Faith Lehrman.
-Shortly afterwards, they immigrated to Israel, living for many years in Kiryat Ono and then moving to Nordiya, near Netanya.
-They have three daughters ‒ Yardenna (married to Professor Alex Lubotzky), Nina, and Yonit.
+Murray (Meir) Roston was born in London in 1928.
+Roston married Faith Lehrman and, shortly afterwards, they immigrated to Israel, living for many years in Kiryat Ono and then moving to Nordiya, near Netanya.
+They have three daughters ‒ Yardenna (married to Alex Lubotzky), Nina, and Yonit.

 Academic career

 Roston won the Open Classics Scholarship to Queens' College, Cambridge, and after obtaining a degree in classics, transferred to English literature for a PhD from the University of London.
 He taught English, Hebrew and Classics at Carmel College (Oxfordshire), and emigrated to Israel in 1956, to a position at Bar Ilan University where he is now Emeritus Professor of English.
 Roston taught a number of times as a visiting professor at Stanford University, as well as at the University of Virginia.
 In 1988–90 he was appointed Dean of Humanities Faculty at Bar-Ilan University.
-In 1999, he was appointed to the permanent faculty at UCLA as adjunct professor, and subsequently taught there every third year, while retaining his position in Israel.
+In 1996, he was appointed to the permanent faculty at UCLA as adjunct professor, and subsequently taught there every third year, while retaining his position in Israel.
 Roston is a member of numerous Editorial and Advisory Boards and he was a member of Academic Council, and Director of Humanities Program, of Open University of Israel.